dart-lang/language/working/macros/aspect-macros.md

 ### Modular compilation

 Aspect Macros may be ran modularly, which may require merging of generated declarations at link time.
-Esssentially, the result of each module should have a table of all the outputs of the Aspect Macros it had to run, and if multiple dependency modules ran on the same Aspect Module + Declaration pair, the results should be deduplicated when reading them in.
+Essentially, the result of each module should have a table of all the outputs of the Aspect Macros it had to run, and if multiple dependency modules ran on the same Aspect Module + Declaration pair, the results should be deduplicated when reading them in.